google-deepmind/mujoco/doc/APIreference.rst

 Error callbacks
 ^^^^^^^^^^^^^^^

-All user callbacks (i.e. global function pointers whose name starts with 'mjcb') are initially set to NULL, which disables them and allows the default processing to take place.
+All user callbacks (i.e., global function pointers whose name starts with 'mjcb') are initially set to NULL, which disables them and allows the default processing to take place.
 To install a callback, simply set the corresponding global pointer to a user function of the correct type.
 Keep in mind that these are global and not model-specific.
 So if you are simulating multiple models in parallel, they use the same set of callbacks.